Your Credit Score

 Credit reference agencies are organisations that gather information about people and businesses across the UK.
 This information comes from lenders such as banks, credit card companies and fraud prevention agencies, as well as records in the public domain.

-Credit report is a report issued by a credit agency usually for a small fee which highlights someone's past purchase behaviour and credit rating.
+Credit report is a report issued by a credit agency usually for a small fee which highlights someone's past borrowing behaviour and credit rating.

 Credit scoring is a way of assessing someone’s financial status.
 This is used to decide which credit facilities can be offered to customers.